aristanetworks/avd/docs/howto/inventory_organisation/README.md

 ## XL Topology

-An XL topology covers 200+ nodes across three or more data centres, often with a pod structure.
+An XL topology covers 200+ nodes across three or more data centers, often with a pod structure.
 At this scale, introduce **per-DC inventory directories** so that each DC can be managed and tested independently.

 **Typical layout:**